cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 This adds a canvas with the same size.
 The CSS guarantees that they are exactly at the same position.

 Now **each time the browser renders**, we want to **draw something to the canvas**.
 Running a method at each frame is done via `requestAnimationLoop()`.
 Before we draw something to the canvas, we should remove the current content by clearing it.
-Then finally we can tell clmtracker to **draw straight to the canvas**.
+Then finally we can tell clmtrackr to **draw straight to the canvas**.

 Here's the code.
 Add it underneath `ctrack.init()`: